zahlman/zahlman.github.io/posts/2025/12/31/oxidation.md

     In `pip`'s case, the main culprits are Rich and Requests (and their dependencies).
 The total module count is over five hundred — seriously.
 These are things that are not expensive in Rust, of course, but they're also things that are *generally unnecessary in Python, too*.
 Much of the imported code is not relevant to `pip`'s operation at all, and much more will be irrelevant most of the time.

     Python 3.15 is set to offer a [`lazy` soft keyword for imports](https://peps.python.org/pep-0810/), but it will be years before `pip` can reliably take advantage of that unless they offer separate wheels per Python version (which I doubt they will try).
 In the mean time, `pip` does try to defer the Requests imports until the first time an Internet request is needed.

-But that brings us to:
+    Speaking of Internet requests...

 1. The cache that `pip` uses for downloads isn't really a download cache.
 It's an *HTTP* cache; `pip`'s web requests go through a wrapper that checks the cache first, through a controller that simulates a real web request.
 That cache stores the wheels according to a *hash of the original URL*, with a bit of `msgpack` metadata attached.
 (Wheels that are locally built from an sdist are cached separately, though.)